AsaHIXx/CTCT/README.md

 python ctc_inductive_training.py
 ```
 - return tabular prediction file at result file path(./results/<'PATH'>).

+## Fine-tune
+Fill the `init_weight` parameter in `config/ctc-net.yaml` and then fill the new data path.
+Then run `python ctc_transductive_training.py`.
+And a fine-tune training step starts.
 ## Visualization
 Fill the parameters in `config/vis.yaml` and just run `python Visualization.py`.
 You can get a low-dimension embedding of the pretrained model.
 ## Gene Marker Finder
-> Custom scripts for searching gene markers based on scanpy, see in ./utils/gene_finder{}.py
+> Custom scripts for searching gene markers based on scanpy(1.9.1), see in ./utils/gene_finder{}.py
 ## License
 This project is licensed under the MIT license.
 - - -